-- i.
-There are four fundamental criteria that must be met prior to an individual being determined eligible for an ICF/ORC level of care: - 1.
-Have a diagnosis of autism.
-Eligibility criteria is defined as a diagnosis of autism based on the results of a diagnostic tool; and - 2.
-Autism occurred prior to age 22; and - 3.
-Substantial adaptive skills deficits in three or more areas of major life activity: self-care, understanding and use of language, learning, mobility, self direction and/or capacity for independent living based on a standardized adaptive functioning test; and - 4.
-Be recommended for an ICF/ORC level of care based on a medical evaluation. - 3.
-Developmental Disabilities prior to age 9 ICF/ORC - i.
-There are four fundamental criteria that must be met prior to an individual being determined eligible for an ICF/ORC level of care: - 1.
-Have a diagnosis of developmental disability.
-Eligibility criteria is defined as the following: developmental disability which is defined as a condition of substantial developmental delay or specific congenital or acquired conditions with a high probability of resulting in an intellectual disability or autism, the disability manifested prior to the age of 9 and the disability is likely to continue indefinitely; and - 2.
-Individual is 8 years old or younger; and - 3.
-Substantial adaptive skills deficits in three or more areas of major life activity: self-care, understanding and use of language, learning, mobility, self direction and/or capacity for independent living based on a standardized adaptive functioning test; and - 4.
-Be recommended for an ICF/ORC level of care based on a medical evaluation. - e.
+1. Have a diagnosis of autism.
+Eligibility criteria is defined as a diagnosis of autism based on the results of a diagnostic tool; and

+2. Autism occurred prior to age 22; and

+3. Substantial adaptive skills deficits in three or more areas of major life activity: self-care, understanding and use of language, learning, mobility, self direction and/or capacity for independent living based on a standardized adaptive functioning test; and

+4. Be recommended for an ICF/ORC level of care based on a medical evaluation.

+3. Developmental Disability with a high probability of intellectual disability or autism prior to age 9 ICF/ORC i.
+There are four fundamental criteria that must be met prior to an individual being determined eligible for an ICF/ORC level of care:

+1. Have a diagnosis of developmental disability.
+Eligibility criteria is defined as the following: developmental disability which is defined as a condition of substantial developmental delay or specific congenital or acquired conditions with a high probability of resulting in an intellectual disability or autism, the disability manifested prior to the age of 9 and the disability is likely to continue indefinitely; and

+2. Individual is 8 years old or younger; and

+3. Substantial adaptive skills deficits in three or more areas of major life activity: self-care, understanding and use of language, learning, mobility, self direction and/or capacity for independent living based on a standardized adaptive functioning test; and i.
+There are four fundamental criteria that must be met prior to an individual being determined eligible for an ICF/ORC level of care:

+4. Be recommended for an ICF/ORC level of care based on a medical evaluation.

+4. Developmental Disability due to a medically complex condition prior to age 22 ICF/ORC

+1. Have a medically complex condition defined as one or more chronic health conditions that meet both of the following: (a) cumulatively affect three or more organ systems; and (b) require medically necessary nursing intervention to execute medical regimens to use technology for respiration, nutrition, medication administration or other bodily functions;

+2. Individual is 21 years of age or younger;

+3. Have substantial adaptive skills deficits in three or more areas of major life activity: self-care, understanding and use of language, learning, mobility, self-direction and/or capacity for independent living based on a standardized adaptive functioning test; and e.
 Level of Care Instrument(s).
 Per 42 CFR §441.303(c)(2), indicate whether the instrument/tool used to evaluate level of care for the waiver differs from the instrument/tool used to evaluate institutional level of care (select one):

+4. Be recommended for an ICF/ORC level of care based on a medical evaluation.